Pendo for In-App Messaging: Features, Pricing, and Review20 min read

 Let’s take a look at some of the benefits of using Pendo:

-- No-Code: Pendo lets you create surveys, in-app guides, and track metrics without needing to write your own code which saves a lot of time (while making product experiments or split-testing a lot easier).
+- No-code: Pendo lets you create surveys, in-app guides, and track metrics without needing to write your own code, which saves a lot of time (while making product experiments or split-testing a lot easier).

-- Custom Themes: Pendo’s themes let you create multiple palettes and ensure that any in-app materials published align with your existing brand palette (however you can only create/customize themes after you’ve installed the Pendo snippet).
+- Custom themes: Pendo’s themes let you create multiple palettes and ensure that any in-app materials published align with your existing brand palette (however, you can only create/customize themes after you’ve installed the Pendo snippet).

-- Flexible Dashboards: Pendo has plenty of widgets that you can add to your dashboard including feature adoption, net promoter score, poll results, guide engagement, product stickiness, and MAUs — so you always have your most important metrics within reach.
+- Flexible dashboards: Pendo has plenty of widgets that you can add to your dashboard, including feature adoption, Net Promoter Score, poll results, guide engagement, product stickiness, and MAUs, so you always have your most important metrics within reach.

-- Integrations: Pendo has 50 different integrations to choose from including popular tools like Intercom, Jira, Okta, and HubSpot.
-Unfortunately, only four of these — Salesforce, Segment, Workato, and Zendesk — are two-way integrations that can share data both ways.
+- Integrations: Pendo has 50 different integrations to choose from, including popular tools like Intercom, Jira, Okta, and HubSpot.
+It supports bi-directional data sync with platforms such as Salesforce, HubSpot, Workato, and Zendesk.

-- Multi-Platform Analytics: Because Pendo is compatible with mobile applications, you’ll be able to track product analytics for both web apps and mobile apps.
+Multi-platform analytics: Because Pendo is compatible with mobile applications, you’ll be able to track product analytics for both web apps and mobile apps.
 This gives you a more holistic view of how users (or specific segments) use your product on different platforms.
-Note: You’ll need to upgrade to Pendo Portfolio to add more than one product to your account.

 Pendo’s cons